NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 I got the new servo motor and made a new servo data for it.
 It was acctually very similar to the SG90 I had exept was taller.
 My first print acctually fitted quite well.
 I then printed anouther one of my shaft test

+`28/09/2025`
+## Printing and Designing

+When I was testing my arm with all the components the base was struggling to rotate.
+I was confused as my torque calculator expected it to work.
+I then learned that continuouse torque is different and I should multiply it by 2 or 3 to be safe.
+I then learned that you cannot rely on the
+My old base broke, so I printed a new version with the bigger servo.

+I then improved my electromagnet module adding curves as an option as appose to he arm

+Learned about background processes tested new wires

+`07/10/2025`

+## Robot arm module

+I made a module that pieced all the components together into one